Tesamorelin

 Also known as: Egrifta, TH9507

-Brand names: Egrifta, Egrifta SV
+Brand names: Egrifta, Egrifta SV, Egrifta WR

 Synthetic GHRH analog that reduces visceral adipose tissue by stimulating growth hormone production